keshavramji/mellea/README.md

 Then run it:
 > [!NOTE]
 > Before we get started, you will need to download and install [ollama](https://ollama.com/).
-Mellea can work with many different types of backends, but everything in this tutorial will "just work" on a Macbook running IBM's Granite 3.3 8B model.
+Mellea can work with many different types of backends, but everything in this tutorial will "just work" on a Macbook running IBM's Granite 4 Micro 3B model.
 ```shell
 uv run --with mellea docs/examples/tutorial/example.py
 ```